Affording Immunotherapy: Strategies for Canadians

 Consider a clinical trial: If you qualify for a clinical trial, it can be an excellent way to access immunotherapy at no cost.

-Apply for financial assistance: Investigate available financial assistance programs to help alleviate the financial burden of immunotherapy.
-Your doctor or cancer support organization can guide you through the application process.
+Apply for financial assistance: Look into financial assistance programs that can ease the financial strain.
+Your doctor or support organisation can help you navigate the application process.

 Author Bio: